soundpress/RulesOfNYC/docs/c08/index.rst

    (3) If an application for renewal of a Class 1 registration or a Class 2 trade waste broker registration is not submitted to the Commission within the time required by the Commission, the Commission may reject the renewal application and require the applicant to file a new application for a Class 1 Registration or a Class 2 Trade Waste Broker Registration.
 If a new application is required by the Commission, the provisions pertaining to the application process as set forth in Chapter 1 of Title 16-A of the Code and of this subchapter shall apply.

+(d) Class 3 Labor Union and Labor Organization Registration Application.

+   (1) An application for a labor union or labor organization registration pursuant to section 16-505 of the Code, or for a renewal of such registration, shall be made on a form prescribed by the Commission.
+The application shall be certified under penalty of perjury and signed by all officers of the applicant.
+The application shall include, but not be limited to, the following information:

+      (i) the names of all officers and agents and the names of all individuals who were officers and agents within the previous five years;

+      (ii) a business telephone number and a business address within the City of New York where notices may be delivered and legal process may be served;

+      (iii) a listing of any collective bargaining agreement to which the applicant and a trade waste licensee or registrant are signatories;

+      (iv) a Federal or State tax identification number;

+      (v) a listing of any civil or criminal actions pending against such union or labor organization in any jurisdiction, except where such disclosure is protected by Subdivision 16 of Section 296 of Article 15 of the New York State Executive Law;

+      (vi) all criminal convictions, in any jurisdiction, of such labor union or labor organization, except where such disclosure is protected by Subdivision 16 of Section 296 of Article 15 of the New York State Executive Law;

+      (vii) any criminal or civil investigation of such labor union or labor organization by a federal, state or local prosecutorial, investigative or regulatory agency;

+      (viii) all civil or administrative proceedings to which such labor union or labor organization has been a party involving allegations of racketeering, including but not limited to offenses listed in subdivision nineteen hundred sixty-one of the Racketeer Influenced and Corrupt Organization statute (18 U.S.C. §§ 1961 et seq.) or of an offense listed in subdivision one of section 460.10 of the penal law, as such statutes may be amended from time to time;

+      (ix) any judicial or administrative consent decrees entered into by such labor union or labor organization in the five-year period preceding the date of the application; and

+      (x) the appointment of any independent auditor, monitor, receiver, administrator or trustee to oversee any activities of such labor union or labor organization in the five-year period preceding the date of the application.
+Notwithstanding the foregoing, no labor union or labor organization shall be required to furnish information pursuant to this subdivision which is already included in a report filed by the labor union or labor organization with the Secretary of Labor pursuant to 29 U.S.C. §§ 431 et seq. or 29 U.S.C. §§ 1001 et seq. if a copy of such report, or of the portion thereof containing such information, is furnished to the Commission.

+   (2) In addition to and concurrent with the application required by 17 RCNY § 2-05(d)(1), each officer of the applicant must pay the fee of six hundred ($600) dollars for a background investigation and must inform the Commission, on a form prescribed by the Commission and certified under penalty of perjury by the officer, of:

+      (i) all criminal convictions, in any jurisdiction, of the officer;

+      (ii) any pending civil or criminal actions to which the officer is a party; and

+      (iii) any criminal or civil investigation by a federal, state, or local prosecutorial agency, investigative agency or regulatory agency, in the five-year period preceding the date of the application pursuant to subdivision (1) of this section and at any time subsequent to such registration, wherein any officer has (A) been the subject of such investigation, or (B) received a subpoena requiring the production of documents or information in connection with such investigation.

+   (3) Any labor union or organization that represents employees directly involved in the collection, removal, transportation or disposal of trade waste as of July 16, 2019 must register with the Commission by October 14, 2019.
+Any labor union or organization that does not represent employees directly involved in the collection removal, transportation or disposal of trade waste as of July 16, 2019 and that seeks to represent such employees subsequent to such date must first register with the Commission.

+   (4) Notwithstanding any provision of this subchapter, where there is reasonable cause for the Commission to believe that an officer of a labor union or labor organization does not possess good character, honesty and integrity, the Commission may require that such officer be fingerprinted by a person designated for such purpose by the Commission, pay the fee prescribed by the Division of Criminal Justice Services and/or the Federal Bureau of Investigation for the purpose of obtaining criminal history records, and provide to the Commission any additional information the Commission may require.

+   (5) After providing notice and opportunity to be heard, the Commission may disqualify an officer of a labor union or labor organization from holding office based on the grounds set forth in section 16-509(g) of the Code.

+   (6) Nothing in this subdivision shall be construed to require registration with the Commission of a:

+      (i) labor union or labor organization representing or seeking to represent clerical or other office workers; or

+      (ii) an affiliated national or international labor union of local labor unions required to register pursuant to section 16-505 of the Code.